 The Story of JournalFeed

 I tried to find another niche, like research, but it wasn't a good fit for me.
-I really missed the creative side of managing the website and the way Keeping Up forced me to stay current.
+I really missed the creative side of managing the website and the way Keeping Up forced me to...well, keep up.
 Finally, I had an idea one day while jogging to make lists of the best articles on various subjects in EM.
 Thus, this project was born.
 It started as a way to provide a repository of landmark articles and important published guidelines in various topic areas relevant to EM.
 That's why I originally called it EM Topics.
-In July 2017, I changed the name to JournalFeed.
 I realized that there were so many important current articles, that it had to be more than just be a site that housed classic EM articles.
 So I started summarizing long lists of current articles in an ultra-brief way.
 Even with that, it was still too much to digest.
 Plus no one wanted to read it.
 Who could blame them?
 So I had the idea to send one article a day with a very terse summary plus the abstract by email.
 The concept of spoon-feeding Emergency Medicine was born.
 I started by sending it to our EM residents.
-The feedback was encouraging!
+The feedback was encouraging.
 So I emailed some of the former Keeping Up subscribers.
 And they signed up, liked it too, and told their friends.
-So that's what EM Topics, now called JournalFeed, now is - a growing community of busy people who provide emergency care and want a quick way to learn a little more each day to take better care of their patients.
-I am trying to keep it simple and stay on mission - simple, spoon-fed EM literature summaries.
-That way it's sustainable and I can maintain family life and my full-time "real job" in the ED.
+In July 2017, I changed the name to JournalFeed.
+So that's what JournalFeed now is - a growing community of busy people who provide emergency care and want a quick way to learn a little more each day to take better care of their patients.
 Here is what you will find on JournalFeed:

 - A curated list of current EM articles from the past month with a brief short-attention-span summary